Nazarii-Lutsiv/task-home-angl/README.md

-# TaskHomeAngl
+# Demo task

+**Project created for learning aim to test angular framework for ability to create SPA and providing REST API technology.** <br/>

+As a back-end side with REST API is a project implemented with Spring framework.
+You can see the project by going over this [link.](https://github.com/Nazarii-Lutsiv/boot-ng-server.git)

+## Future upgrade

+Add logination page and add ability logination on back side by spring security

+## Version of Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

 ## Development server